Female sexual anatomy

 - Nipple contains erectile tissue which often becomes erect during sexual arousal

-- Surrounding the nipple is the areola which varies in size and colour between women
+- Surrounding the nipple is the areola which varies in size and colour

 Vulva